GameStop. RobinHood. The gamification of investing. Unethical financial websites. And now, a suicide.

 The trader asked Robinhood for clarification but got a canned email response from the firm saying they would look into it.
 As per its business model, Robinhood had no humans answering its complaints, nor does it list a customer service phone number.
-Despondent, the trader thought he lost more money than he could ever payback.
+Despondent, the trader thought he had lost more money than he could ever pay back.
 And if any experienced trader saw this chart, he would know it was a horror show in the making.

 Within 24 hours, the trader had committed suicide.
-His family has filed suit against Robinhood charging ” accusing Robinhood of wrongful death, negligent infliction of emotional distress and unfair business practices,” CBS News said.
+His family has filed suit against Robinhood, charging ” accusing Robinhood of wrongful death, negligent infliction of emotional distress and unfair business practices,” CBS News said.

 Unethical Financial Web Sites and Trading Firms